Khajavax/mdh22/README.md

-# Saccharomyces cerevisiae MDH2
+# Human Mitochondrial MDH2

-# Uniprot ID: P17505
+# Uniprot ID: P40926
-# Variation: phosphorylation of S177 (pS160 in structure)
+# Variation: phosphorylation of T73 (pT49 in structure)

 ## Description

-Serine 177 of yeast MDH1 was identified as a post-translationally modified site by [Reinders and coworkers](https://pubmed.ncbi.nlm.nih.gov/17761666/) in 2007.
+Threonine 73 of Human MDH2......... was identified as a post-translationally modified site by [Reinders and coworkers](https://pubmed.ncbi.nlm.nih.gov/17761666/) in 2007.
 The study identified proteins with a role in the assembly of ATP synthase and energy metabolism.
 This modification site is not conserved in human MDH2 [(P40926)](https://www.uniprot.org/uniprotkb/P40926/entry) and there are no functional studies of the role of this site in yeast metabolism.
 *Entry started 10/21/2024 CEB*